YaoSunHello/Macro-Factor-Pricing-Engine/README.md

 The model is intended to take in current cross-asset conditions (equities, credit, commodities, monetary and fiscal policy, currency, and rates) to infer the current regime as a soft probability distribution across the 16 cells, rather than a single hard label.

-A heuristic monthly transition matrix, calibrated from historical regime persistence, encodes the assumption that a regime is most likely to persist unless a significant shock shifts probability mass toward another quadrant.
+A heuristic quarterly transition matrix, calibrated from historical regime persistence, encodes the assumption that a regime is most likely to persist unless a significant shock shifts probability mass toward another quadrant.
 This transition structure feeds into asset allocation tilts away from a strategic neutral benchmark, which is adjustable by investment horizon (10y, 5y, 1y, 1q).